BenGoodair/Care-Markets/README.md

 For non-coders or R users, a final version of the data used for all tables and figures is provided in the Final Data folder.

+## For replication

+In it's current stage the packages gtsummary and brms are preventing replication via binder - I am working on a file which will produce results without using bayesian methods.

 # Notes and considerations

  - Some underlying data is not shareable, and so for some variables like profits and ownership, the data provided here is pre-aggregated.